BIADwiki/BIADwiki/README.md

 ## Outside pipeline
 Various R scripts produce outputs that do not need to be run regularly, or are once off tasks.
 These still reside in the R folder.

+## Personal or private
+Files prefaced 'private.xxxxx.R' will not be tracked or saved on Github, so feel free to use these for your own personal analyses.
+These files will only exist on your machine.